Violence against women in Mexico: Colonialism and the transformation of gender roles

+Neoliberalism and gendered economic insecurity

 In the latter part of the 20th century, neoliberal reforms further compounded the structural inequalities faced by women in Mexico.
 Beginning in the 1980s, the Mexican government implemented a series of structural adjustment programs promoted by international financial institutions such as the International Monetary Fund and the World Bank.
 These reforms emphasized deregulation, privatization, and the reduction of public spending, which disproportionately affected the most vulnerable sectors of society—especially women in the informal economy (Olivera, 2008).

 As state support for education, healthcare, and social services diminished, women—particularly single mothers and Indigenous women—were left to shoulder the burden of care work and survival in precarious economic conditions.
 Informal sector jobs, including domestic work and street vending, became the only accessible means of livelihood for many women, yet these roles offered no labor protections or social security (Wright, 2006).
 The feminization of poverty intensified, as neoliberal policies ignored the intersecting oppressions of gender, race, and class.

 Moreover, the globalized maquiladora industry, which employs hundreds of thousands of Mexican women in export-oriented manufacturing along the U.S.-Mexico border, has been criticized for exploitative labor conditions.
 These factories rely on the perceived docility and disposability of female laborers—a narrative rooted in both colonial ideology and modern capitalism (Wright, 2006).
 The economic marginalization of women under neoliberalism is thus not just a byproduct of policy but a deliberate mechanism of control that reproduces systemic gender hierarchies.

 This economic vulnerability directly correlates with an increased risk of gender-based violence.
 When women lack access to stable employment, legal protections, and support services, they become more susceptible to exploitation and abuse, both in domestic spaces and in the workplace.
-Neoliberalism, while often framed as a neutral economic ideology, has had gendered consequences that continue to endanger women’s lives in Mexico.
+Neoliberalism, while often framed as a neutral economic ideology, has had gendered consequences that continue to endanger women's lives in Mexico.